gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/arm/install.md

 GDB 7.12 distributed with the initial GCC 6.2 (`gcc-arm-none-eabi-6_2-2016q4-20161216`) has several issues (crashes on macOS and is incompatible with Neon.2).

 The recommendation is to use the update version `gcc-arm-none-eabi-6-2017-q1-update`, or later.
-If you prefer a safer setup, use GCC 5.4 from `gcc-arm-none-eabi-5_4-2016q3-20160926`.